List of Charlie and the Chocolate Factory characters: Willy Wonka

 In the 2005 film Charlie and the Chocolate Factory, he is portrayed by Johnny Depp.
-In this version, a backstory was added which reveals his troubled upbringing: Willy Wonka's father (being a dentist) would not let him eat sweets because of the potential risk to his teeth, and the young Wonka ran away from home to travel to Switzerland and Bavaria and become a chocolatier.
+In this version, a backstory was added, which reveals his troubled upbringing: Willy Wonka's father (being a dentist) would not let him eat sweets because of the potential risk to his teeth, so the young Wonka ran away from home to travel to Switzerland and Bavaria and become a chocolatier.
 At the end of the film, Wonka reconciles with his father, who is revealed to have collected newspaper clippings of his son's success.

-In the 2023 film Wonka, he is portrayed by Timothée Chalamet.
-The film tells a standalone origin story of the character about his early days as a chocolatier.
-In this version, a new backstory was added which reveals his even more troubled upbringing: Willy Wonka's mother (who made chocolate bars) had died and the young Wonka traveled to Europe to open his own chocolate shop.
-At the end of the film, after exposing the crimes of the local Chocolate Cartel, Wonka opens the last chocolate bar his mother left him, which is revealed to contain a golden paper with a message telling him that chocolate is best shared with others.
-He and Lofty, an Oompa Loompa, would then acquire an abandoned castle to commence building a new factory.
+In the 2023 film Wonka, which serves as a prequel to the film Willy Wonka & the Chocolate Factory, he is portrayed by Timothée Chalamet.
+The film tells an origin story for the character about his early days as a chocolatier in Europe after seven years of traveling around the world.
+A new backstory was added, which reveals his even more troubled upbringing: When he was a child, Willy Wonka and his mother were poor and she made chocolate bars on the rare occasions that she was able to, until she eventually died because of an illness.
+At the end of the film, after exposing the crimes of the local Chocolate Cartel (which is composed of Arthur Slugworth, Gerald Prodnose, and Felix Fickelgruber), Wonka opens the last chocolate bar his mother left him, which is revealed to contain a golden paper with a message telling him that chocolate is best when it is shared with others.
+He then acquires an abandoned castle and commences turning it into a chocolate factory, and the Oompa-Loompa Lofty agrees to be his taste tester.